Gryton/carnd-behavioral-cloning/writeup.md

 bridge in sharp corner, that ended in gravel shortcut.
 I managed to go with car by the gravel shortcut, and nearly came back to track, but I thought that wasn't what was needed for this project.
 Adding recovery when getting close to gravel road helped well, and then I was able to make full lap without touching kerbs.
+I had also minor problems during getting onto kerbs, but I recorded few sequences of recovering when getting to close to kerbs, and now it works well.
+It seems, that this data was quite well generalised, because sometimes I see really "defensive" maneuever when car tries to rescue itself just before touching a kerb.

 #### 2. Final Model Architecture